Georges Toscan

 Georges Toscan (1 January 1756- 12 September 1826) was a French librarian and author.

+Biography

 He was born in Grenoble.
 In 1794, he was appointed the first librarian of a new public Muséum d’Histoire Naturelle in Paris, in charge of a collection that contained 15,000 volumes.
 He participated in some translations, including regarding Lazzaro Spallanzani's travels through Italy and Sicily.